4 Tips for riding the crimson wave on Summer vacay

 Aunt Flo always seems to make an unexpected house call.
 This is especially true the second your about to leave for your Summer Vacay.
 Don’t get caught painting the barn door red or surfing the crimson tide as you jet off.
 Here are Vee’s top tips for holidaying with your period.

-1. Pack a Period Survival Kit
+1. Pack A Period Survival Kit

-- Pack your period survival kit in your carry-on.
+• Pack your period survival kit in your carry-on.

-4. Stay active on the road
+4. Stay Active on the Go:

 Have fun!